N Korean ship seized with Cuban weapons returns to Cuba

 The North Korean government insisted the ageing weapons were simply being transferred to North Korea to be repaired, before returning them.

-Panamanian officials quoted by Reuters news agency said the arms would likely be sold or given away and the sugar sold to companies interested in turning it into ethanol.
+Panamanian officials quoted by Reuters news agency said the arms would probably be sold or given away and the sugar sold to companies interested in turning it into ethanol.